dsalomoni/bdp2-2023/cloud_automation/README.md

 ### Load balancing the web servers

-Create a directory on the `manager` and change to that directory:
+Create a directory on the `manager` and go to that directory:

 ```
 mkdir -p ~/balancer
 chdir ~/balancer
 ```

-Copy `nginx.conf` from this GitHub repo and then edit it as explained in the course slides; copy also the `Dockerfile`.
-Build the load balancer image and run it with
+Copy `nginx.conf` from this GitHub repo into that directory.
+Then edit it as explained in the course slides; copy also the `Dockerfile` to the same directory.

+Then build the load balancer image and run it with:

 ```
 docker build -t load_balancer .
 docker run --rm -d -p 80:80 load_balancer
 ```

-At this point, if you open port 80 on the proper security group, and open `http://<manager_public_ip>:80` in a browser, you should get a web page displayed.
+At this point, if you allow port 80 in the proper security group, and open `http://<manager_public_ip>:80` in a browser, you should get a web page displayed, coming from one of the Swarm nodes.
+Which one is it?

 ### Additional commmands

 Remove a Swarm service: `docker service rm <service_name>`

-Secrets:
+On secrets:
 - generate a random password with `openssl rand -base64 10`
 - create a secret: `printf "a strong password" | docker secret create my_password -`
 - create a Swarm service with access to a certain secret: `docker service create --name nginx_secure --secret my_password -p 80:80 nginx`